Actindo-AG/Documentation/RetailSuiteAccounting/Operation/13_AccessBookingsPeriod.md

   > [Info] Journals 1-12 are paired with the corresponding fiscal year months, regardless of whether the fiscal year coincides with the calendar year or not.
 This means that all transactions posted automatically in the first month of the fiscal year will be found in journal 1, all transactions posted in the second month of the fiscal year in the journal 2, and so on.
 Therefore, when selecting an accounting period to perform a manual posting, make sure that the selected month and journal match.
 Journals 90 to 99 are special journals preconfigured in the system to post automatically open items and balances to be carried forward from a fiscal year to the next one.
 The special journals settings can be edited and extended in the *BALANCES CARRIED FORWARD* tab in the *Settings* menu entry.
 For detailed information, see [Balance carried forward](../UserInterface/02h_BalanceCarriedForward.md).
 Further journals can be created if necessary.

-[comment]: <> (Macht es hier Sinn, die Fixed bookings checkbox hinzuzufügen?
-Ich denke nicht.)
+5. If required, select first the *Include fixed postings* checkbox and then a batch from the displayed list.

+  > [Info] If the *Include fixed postings* checkbox is selected, all fixed postings in the selected batch will be automatically posted when opening the selected period in the fiscal year.
+For detailed information about creating fixed postings, see [Create fixed postings](../Integration/06_ManageFixedBookings.md#create-fixed-postings).

-5. Click the [OK] button in the bottom right corner.
+6. Click the [OK] button in the bottom right corner.
   The postings registered in the selected posting period (fiscal year, month and journal) are displayed in the *POSTINGS* tab in the *Post* menu entry.